Skip to main content

 Bob Jones[email protected]

-2. Orders – each record represents an order and has a customer_email field.
-Example rows:
+2. Orders – each record has a customer_email field.

 Order IDcustomer_emailProduct